parthmshah1302/unread.parthshah.ml/vault/courses.sem5.idtb.hw.truefalse.md

 21. Under hypnosis, people can perform feats of physical strength which they could never do otherwise. **False**
 22. The more you memorize by rote (for example, poems) the better you will become at memorizing. **False**
 23. Children’s IQ scores have very little relationship with how well they do in school. **True**

+## All the answers are False by the way